jxxcarlson/elm-notebook/README.md

 tool, but such an app could also be good for code demonstrations, experimentation, just playing around, etc.

-I'd like Elm Notebook to be something fun, useful, and as versatile as we can make it.
+I'd like Elm Notebook to be something as fun, useful, and as versatile as we can make it.
 The project is, of course, open source: [github.com/jxxcarlson/elm-notebook](https://github.com/jxxcarlson/elm-notebook).